RKelln/5-directions/public/writing/ppf.md

 Notes:
 We are currently in the era of Deep Learning and Big Data with a rapid proliferation of machine learning into all areas of industry.
 Industry estimates are for approximately 350 billion dollars of spending on machine learning in 2021.
 Big Tech leads the way, funded by advertising and data harvesting or user surveillance based business models.
 The two main rivals, Meta (Facebook) and Alphabet (Google), each control the two most popular opensource deep learning toolkits.

 We are in a difficult era for business, or any large modern organization, where the speed of technological development out paces the time to required to integrate that technology.
 By the time a large organization completes implemention of a technology the next generation is available.
-The dominant strategy in this position is monopoly or oligopoly - without competitors there is no one to leap frog you - and has strategy has been pursued aggressively since at least the Reagan era.
+The dominant strategy in this position is monopoly or oligopoly - without competitors there is no one to leap frog you - and thi s strategy has been pursued aggressively since at least the Reagan era.

 Cory Doctorow ascribes these monopoly positions as the root cause of corporate surveillance and other malfeasance, but it is also important to note that Google and Facebook had to find a sustainable business model in an environment where mainstream media, especially journalism and television, had already become almost entirely dependent on advertising.
 They chose the only option available; the normalized practice of for-profit mass manipulation.
-Eventually, they were able to out compete other advertising mediums through because digital medias ease of tracking and storing data.
+Eventually, they were able to out compete other advertising mediums because digital medias ease of tracking and storing data.

 ### Credits
 * https://aimagazine.com/ai-applications/ai-spending-will-reach-usdollar342bn-2021-says-idc